atia-gsu/CS170-python-FinalProject/README.md

-# CS170-Final-Project
+# CS170-python-FinalProject
-Check inside the CS170-Final-Project-by Ashton folder to see all files of this project
+I mentored students through their final Python projects using real-world data analysis.
+Here are a few examples of what they created.
+Open each folder to explore the complete set of project files submitted by the students.